-Although a pediatrician can detect an ASD by hearing a heart murmur, sometimes the condition is not diagnosed for many years.
-Depending on the type of heart murmur your doctor hears, they may recommend one or more or the following tests for your child:
+Although pediatricians can detect atrial septal defects in children by hearing a heart murmur during a checkup, sometimes the condition is not diagnosed for many years.
+In fact, atrial septal defects go undetected so often that they are the most common CHD diagnosed in adulthood.
+Depending on the type of heart murmur your doctor hears, they may recommend one or more or the following tests:

 Cardiac catheterization

-Most of the time ASDs can be safely closed with cardiac catheterization.
-If your child has this nonsurgical procedure, a long thin tube (a catheter) that leads a small umbrella-shaped closure device will be inserted through their leg vein.
-The catheter will guide the closure device to their heart, where the device will open to cover the ASD with a patch.
+Most atrial septal defects can be safely closed with a nonsurgical approach called cardiac catheterization.
+During this procedure, the doctor will insert a long thin tube (a catheter) that leads a small umbrella-shaped closure device through a leg vein.
+The catheter will guide the closure device to the heart, where the device will open to cover the ASD with a patch.

-Your child should feel little-to-no discomfort during the procedure; they are given deep sedation or general anesthesia.
+Your child will be given deep sedation or general anesthesia before the procedure and should feel little to no discomfort.
 They typically go home the day of the catheterization.

 Surgical approaches

-If catheterization cannot close your child’s ASD, open-heart surgery will be recommended to place a patch over the hole.
-Most hospitals repair an ASD with a sternotomy; surgeons access the heart through the sternum (breastbone).
-The procedure leaves a visible scar on the upper chest and the sternum will have to be wired together to help the bone heal.
-Sometimes the thymus gland has to be removed to give surgeons a complete view of the heart.
+If catheterization cannot close your child’s atrial septal defect, we will recommend open-heart surgery to place a patch over the hole.
+Most hospitals repair an atrial septal defect with a sternotomy, in which surgeons access the heart through the sternum (breastbone).
+The procedure leaves a visible scar on the upper chest and the sternum must be wired together to help the bone heal.
+Sometimes the thymus gland must be removed to give surgeons a complete view of the heart.
 Recovery in the hospital after a sternotomy can last four to five days, and it can take three months for the sternum to heal.

-At Boston Children’s, we also offer two minimally invasive cardiac surgery approaches that avoid certain aspects of a sternotomy:
+At Boston Children’s, we also offer two minimally invasive cardiac surgery approaches that avoid certain aspects of a sternotomy for eligible patients:

 Thoracotomy

-Boston Children’s is one of just a few pediatric hospitals to offer this approach.
-Our surgeons will make an incision under the armpit, keeping your child’s sternum intact and leaving a relatively smaller incision scar.
+Boston Children’s is one of just a few pediatric hospitals to offer this approach to closing atrial septal defects in children and adults.
+During a thoracotomy, our surgeons make an incision under the armpit, keeping their sternum intact and leaving a relatively smaller incision scar.
 The thymus also doesn’t need to be removed.
-Your child will experience less pain than they would after a sternotomy, and their recovery time in the hospital will be shorter: two to four days.
-With an accelerated recovery, they’ll be able to resume physical activities and contact sports as soon as possible after surgery.
+Your child will experience less pain than they would after a sternotomy, and their recovery time in the hospital will be shorter: possibly two to three days.
+With a faster recovery, they’ll be able to resume physical activities and contact sports as soon as possible after surgery.

 Mini-sternotomy

-If your child is not eligible for a thoracotomy, they might be able to avoid a full sternotomy if they are a candidate for a mini-sternotomy.
-This approach requires a smaller chest incision and only a partial splitting of the sternum, either the upper or lower portion.
-It leaves a small scar on the chest, but it also can be potentially less painful after surgery and allow a child to recover faster.
+If your child is not eligible for a thoracotomy, they might be a candidate for a mini-sternotomy.
+This approach requires a smaller incision to the sternum, either the upper or lower portion.
+It leaves a small scar on the chest, and your child should feel less pain after surgery.
+They could leave the hospital within two to three days and should recover within a month.

 Supporting your family through recovery and beyond